EvaMaeRey/evamaerey/README.md

 <!-- - [x]  Reproducible computing environments, containerization -->

-I work on tools that make data analytics more fluid and intuitive and on tools which expose this fluidity and elegance.
+I work on tools that make data analytics more fluid and intuitive — and on tools which expose this fluidity!
 These tools also allow us to better record ‘conversations’ with data and workflows.

 <!-- ```{r} -->